-Attribute Description wayPoints: DC::Point [2] A list of points relative to the origin of its parent DMNDiagram the specifies the connected line segments of the edge.
-At least two waypoints MUST be specified. dmnElementRef: DMNElement [1] A reference to an InformationRequirement, KnowledgeRequirement, AuthorityRequirement Or Association. sourceElement: DMNDiagramElement[01] The actual DMNDiagramElement this DMNEdge is connecting from.
-MUST be specified when the DMNEdge has a source. targetElement: DMNDiagramElement[01] The actual DMNDiagramElement this DMNEdge has a target.
+Attribute Description wayPoints: DC::Point [2] A list of points relative to the origin of its parent DMNDiagram that specifies the connected line segments of the edge.
+At least two (2) waypoints MUST be specified. dmnElementRef: DMNElement [1] A reference to an InformationRequirement, KnowledgeRequirement, AuthorityRequirement Or Association. sourceElement: DMNDiagramElement[01] The actual DMNDiagramElement this DMNEdge is connecting from.
+MUST be specified when the DMNEdge has a source. targetElement: DMNDiagramElement[01] The actual DMNDiagramElement this DMNEd connecting to.
+MUST be specified when the DMNEdge has a target.